Yiannar/WorkshopFour_CarDealership/Readme.md

 // Using Scanner to take an initial user menu command

-// First welcoming the user to D & B used car dealership, second the user is prompted to the menu and to select from the options and to exit the program.
+// First welcoming the user to D & B used car dealership,

+// Second the user is prompted to the menu and to select from the options
+// Third the user is given an option to exit the program.

 // After the prompt the user can select options 1-10 depending on what they are looking for